HMS-IAC/fiji-macro-workshop/docs/source/versions/2025_01_28/index.rst

    05.rst
    06.rst

 Finally, we will record and build a `step-by-step macro to segment nuclei <_static/fiji_macros.zip>`_ following a classical image processing workflow.
-This macro will automate the pipeline, enabling it to process all the images in a specified folder.
+This macro will **automate the pipeline**, enabling it to **process all the images in a specified folder**.

 **Useful Links**
 ----------------